B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

 * **verify_status:** Verify status (NCBI) (True, False, None)
 * **exclude_atypical:** Exclude atypical (NCBI) (True, False, None)

-The filtering criteria file is only applicable to certain databases e.g. ST_list_path to ENA661K since it is known at the ENA661K table.
-When None or empty value is provided, the filtering criteria will not be applied.
-The file can only contain either the taxon or input_table row, not both.

-An example of this file exists in the `DownloadAssemblies` folder.
-Use it as a template alongside the criteria explanation.
+Some filtering criteria file are specific to one of the databases (e.g. **ST_list_path** is only valid for the `ENA661K` database).
+When `None` or an empty value is provided, the filtering criteria will not be applied.
+The file can only contain either the **taxon** or **input_table** option, not both.
+An example of this file exists in the `DownloadAssemblies` folder `here <https://github.com/B-UMMI/Schema_Refinery/tree/main/SchemaRefinery/DownloadAssemblies>`_.
+Use it as a template to create your own criteria files.

 Outputs
 -------
-Folder and file structure for the output directory of the `DownloadAssemblies` module is shown below.
-The output directory contains the following files and folders:
+The folder and file structure of the output directory is shown below.

 ::